AresMUSH/aresmush/plugins/scenes/help/en/scenes.md

 `scene/removechar <#>=<char>` - Removes a participant from the scene log.

 > **Tip:** Admins and characters with the `manage_scenes` permission can edit other people's scenes.
 However, they cannot read scenes unless they've been shared first.

+## Reporting Abuse

+If someone is behaving badly in a scene, you can bring it to the game admin's attention - along with an automatic, verified log of the scene (including OOC chat and any previously-edited or deleted poses).

+`scene/report <scene#>=<explanation>`